Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Januari 2025 00.23.56 UTC
+- WIB: Kamis, 30 Januari 2025 01.32.13 UTC
-- WITA: Kamis, 30 Januari 2025 01.23.56 UTC
+- WITA: Kamis, 30 Januari 2025 02.32.13 UTC
-- WIT: Kamis, 30 Januari 2025 02.23.56 UTC
+- WIT: Kamis, 30 Januari 2025 03.32.13 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: motivational
+Kategori: nature